kstern00/631-Stern-Final-Project/README.md

 I’ve followed cross country and track for almost 20 years now; it is my ‘fantasy football’ basically.
 I’ve noticed that, over time, the performances have been consistently getting better and I wanted to prove it statistically.
-I’ve also had several internet forum discussions regarding girls who are deemed ‘prodigies’ at a young age and I am looking forward to providing evidence as to why doing well in 9th grade doesn’t always translate to doing well in 12th graded.
+I’ve also had several heated internet forum discussions regarding girls who are deemed ‘prodigies’ at a young age and I am looking forward to providing evidence as to why doing well in 9th grade doesn’t always translate to doing well in 12th grade.

 ## How